tochman/the_blue_print/chapters/09-production-deployment.md

-# Production Deployment: From Development to Real-World Success
+# Production deployment: from development to real-world success

 You've built a React application that works beautifully in development.
 Tests pass, features work as expected, and everything feels ready for users.
 But there's a crucial gap between "working on your machine" and "working reliably for thousands of users worldwide."
 This chapter bridges that gap.